najeal/react-native-autocomplete-search/README.md

 ## Origins

-This project is a fork of Nathan's original project: https://github.com/najeal/react-native-autocomplete-search
+This project is a fork of Nathan's original work: https://github.com/najeal/react-native-autocomplete-search

 ### Intro / Preview